jussinen/vault2git/README.txt

 	4. Create branches from initial commit
 	5. Change .config file to match your setup.
 	6. run vault2git.exe.
+	6a. run the following command for matching the current git repository to the vault folder pointed: vault2git --map=$/VaultFolder

 How it works